MetaMask/metamask-docs/snaps/concepts/security-guidelines.md

 - **Secure your stack** - Your Snap companion dapp and any remote servers are part of your security model.
-  We recommend using [LavaMoat](https://github.com/LavaMoat/LavaMoat) to secure relevant parts of your stack and following security best practices for your website or server.
+  We recommend using [LavaMoat](https://github.com/LavaMoat/LavaMoat) to secure relevant parts of your stack and following security best practices for your dapp or server.

 ## Publishing and serving your Snap

 The following are guidelines for making your Snap available to users safely:

-- **Snap updates** - When serving a Snap from a particular website, make sure users are getting the latest version of your Snap.
+- **Snap updates** - When serving a Snap from a dapp, make sure users are getting the latest version of your Snap.
-  Do not allow any actions on the website before reconnecting it to MetaMask and loading a new or updated version of the Snap.
+  Do not allow any actions on the dapp before reconnecting it to MetaMask and loading a new or updated version of the Snap.
   This prevents users from using outdated versions of the Snap that may have potential bugs and security issues.